pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 ```

 Parameters:
-- channels (String, Symbol): Channel(s) to return occupancy results.
-If omitted, returns global here_now for all channels.
+- channels (String, Symbol) — Channel(s) to return occupancy for.
+If omitted, returns global here_now across all channels.
-- channel_groups (String, Symbol): Channel group(s) to return occupancy results.
+- channel_groups (String, Symbol) — Channel group(s) to return occupancy for.
 Wildcards not supported.
-- limit (Integer, default 1000): Max occupants per channel; range 0–1000.
+- limit (Integer, default 1000) — Max occupants per channel.
+Range 0–1000.
 Use 0 for counts only (no UUID details).
-- offset (Integer, default 0): Zero-based start index for pagination; must be >= 0 and requires limit > 0.
+- offset (Integer, default 0) — Zero-based starting index for pagination.
+Must be >= 0, requires limit > 0.
 Included only when offset > 0.
-- http_sync (Boolean, default false): Async by default returns a future; call value to get the Envelope.
-If true, returns an array of Envelopes (or a single Envelope for sync methods).
+- http_sync (Boolean, default false) — Async returns a future; call value to get Envelope.
+If true, returns array of Envelope(s); sync methods return Envelope.
-- callback (Lambda one parameter): Invoked for each Envelope.
-For async, call future.value to retrieve the Envelope (blocks until available).
+- callback (Lambda) — Called for each Envelope.
+For async, call value on future to get Envelope (blocks until available).

 ### Sample code

 #### Get a list of uuids subscribed to channel

-##### Reference code
+Reference code

 ```
 1require 'pubnub'